Gloria (Umberto Tozzi song): Commercial performance

 "Gloria" earned Branigan a nomination for the Best Pop Vocal Performance Female Grammy Award for the year 1982.
 The song remained in the Top 40 for 22 weeks, and its total Hot 100 residency of 36 weeks established a new record for a single by a solo female act.
 The song also topped Cash Box magazine's chart.
-Certified platinum for sales of one million in the United States alone, "Gloria" was also an international success, most notably in Australia where it held the top position for seven consecutive weeks, from 7 February to 21 March 1983.
+Certified platinum for sales of over two million in the United States alone, "Gloria" was also an international success, most notably in Australia where it held the top position for seven consecutive weeks, from 7 February to 21 March 1983.
 "Gloria" also reached number one in Canada, number four in Ireland, number six in New Zealand and the United Kingdom, and number nine in South Africa.

 Notable inclusions

-Branigan's cover of "Gloria" appeared in the musical drama Flashdance in 1983, though it was not included in the film's soundtrack.
-In a nod to her hit, Branigan's rendition of "Santa Claus Is Coming to Town" performed on the Solid Gold Christmas special featured the background vocalists singing the name "Gloria", evoking both Branigan's signature song and the Latin refrain of the Christmas carol "Angels We Have Heard on High".

-Branigan's "Gloria" is also used as the signature tune of the Alan Jones radio show.

-The cover song was also incorporated into the score of Flashdance the Musical in a scene where the character named Gloria performs a pole dance routine; sung by Djalenja Scott and Carryl Thomas in Ruthie Stephens's 2008–09 national tour of the musical, and by Twinnie-Lee Moore and Hannah Levane in the 2010–11 play at West End theatre, where Charlotte Harwood assumed the role of Gloria.

-The song appears in the 2015 video game Metal Gear Solid V: The Phantom Pain as a collectible cassette tape.

-The song is featured on the Flash FM station playlist in the video game Grand Theft Auto: Vice City Stories.

-In 2017, the first episode of the BBC/Netflix series White Gold began with the song.

-Chilean screenwriter and director Sebastián Lelio utilized Tozzi's rendition of "Gloria" in the 2013 film Gloria; Lelio's 2019 English-language remake Gloria Bell features the title character (played by Julianne Moore) dancing to Branigan's take on the song in a sequence hailed as an essential highlight of the film.

-In January 2021 the song was heard playing during Donald Trump's "Save America" rally, as captured in a video shared by Donald Trump Jr. The backstage video went viral after rally participants attacked the United States Capitol.
+In January 2021, the song was heard playing during Donald Trump's "Save America" rally, as captured in a video shared by Donald Trump Jr. The backstage video went viral after rally participants attacked the United States Capitol.
 Branigan's legacy manager Kathy Golik responded to the video, calling it "absolutely appalling to hear 'Gloria' being played in the background of a widely-circulating video of Pres.
 Trump [...] given the tragic, unsettling, & shameful happenings that occurred at the US Capitol."